tinakhezresmaeilzadeh/tinakhezresmaeilzadeh.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student in Electrical Engineering at the University of Southern California, where I also completed my M.Sc.
-(GPA 4.0/4.0) in the direct Ph.D. program.
+I'm a Ph.D. student in Electrical Engineering at the University of Southern California, where I also completed my M.Sc. in the direct Ph.D. program.
 I earned my B.Sc. in Electrical Engineering from Sharif University of Technology.

 My research focuses on applied machine learning, generative AI, and multimodal foundation models for real-world systems.
 I am particularly interested in developing AI systems that integrate vision, language, and structured information to solve practical problems in networking, wireless platforms, autonomous systems, and intelligent decision-making.